 The third waiver concern relates to the harshness of enforcing a bright-line rule that failure to file a timely Statement, or failure to include an issue in a timely-filed Statement, will result in waiver.
-The bright-line waiver rule began in criminal cases, but it was quickly applied to all cases.
-The Committee originally distinguished between criminal and other appeals, but in response to the comments received, the Committee now is proposing to reimplement the prior standard, which found waiver appropriate if, and only if, a deficiency in a Statement "interferes with or effectively precludes appellate review," in all appeals.
-Adoption of the proposal would result in a rule that would supersede Commonwealth v.
-Lord, 719 A.2d 306 (Pa.
-1998).
+Although the bright-line waiver rule began in criminal cases, where there is a need for certainty and predictability, and where there is also a remedy for ineffective assistance of counsel, it was quickly applied to all cases.
+In some contexts, and particularly in parental termination, juvenile delinquency, custody, and civil commitment cases, there is some recognition that counsel can provide ineffective assistance, but there is no collateral review available.
+The consequences of attorney waiver in those cases are extremely serious, however.
+Likewise, in civil appeals, a client's recourse for issues not preserved is to incur the cost of prosecuting a separate malpractice case.
+Accordingly, the Committee is proposing to revise the standard for waiver in all but criminal cases, reimplementing the prior standard and thus limiting the opportunity for waiver.
+Under the proposed amendment, waiver is appropriate if, and only if, a deficiency in a Statement "interferes with or effectively precludes appellate review."